Written by Matthew A. Piacentini Friday, 08 January 2010 00:00

 Of Yatauro, Comptroller DiNapoli said that she has proven herself as a great leader.
 “It is no surprise your colleagues chose you to be presiding officer and now to continue to lead,” he said.

-DiNapoli then welcomed Mangano, warning, “Don’t let the job change you.
+DiNapoli also welcomed Mangano, warning, “Don’t let the job change you.
 You’re a great person.”

 Mangano said that he indeed felt very welcomed by the legislative body.
 He told the audience that he was looking forward to working with Presiding Officer Schmitt.